ImperialCollegeLondon/sharpy/docs/source/content/installation.md

     (sharpy) [usr@host] $
     ```

-    If this is not the case, activate the environment otherwise xbeam and UVLM will not compile.
+3. Install SHARPy:
     ```bash
-    conda activate sharpy
+    pip install .
     ```

-3. Create a directory `build` that will be used during CMake's building process and `cd` into it.
-   Ensure it is located in the main ./sharpy folder otherwise the following steps won't work:
+    This will install any required Python packages as well as building the xbeam and UVLM libraries.
+This may take a few minutes.

+    There are options for what to install if required.
+For instance, to install the basic package with documentation, just do ```bash pip install  .[docs]```.
+For the whole lot, ```bash pip install  .[all]```.

+    In systems without root access, you may not have permission to install using this method.
+In that case, to complete a local install:

     ```bash
-    mkdir build
-    cd build
+    python setup.py --user
     ```

-4. Prepare UVLM and xbeam for compilation using `gfortran` and `g++` in their release builds running.
-If you'd like to
-   change compilers see the Custom Installation.
-    ```bash
-    cmake ..
-    ```

-5. Compile the libraries.
-    ```bash
-    make install -j 4
-    ```
-    where the number after the `-j` flag will specify how many cores to use during installation.
-    This should take approximately 2 minutes (Tested on MacOS Sonoma).

-7. Finally, leave the build directory and install SHARPy:
-    ```bash
-    cd ..
-    pip install .
-    ```

-8. You can check the version of SHARPy you are running with:
+4. You can check the version of SHARPy you are running with:
     ```bash
     sharpy --version
     ```